If I had to give you a yes or no answer, I’d say that no, vegan protein powder does not cause kidney stones, especially for most vegan powders.

-I’ve been as brief as possible.
-Even though kidney stones are a complex topic, I’ve only focused on the parts potentially related to vegan protein powders.
+To be as brief as possible, I’ve only focused on the parts potentially related to vegan protein powders.
 So there’s a lot glossed over out of necessity.

 If you’re interested in this topic because of serious kidney stone issues that you’ve had in the past, be smart and talk about this with a doctor.
-I’m in no way a medical professional, just a guy that enjoys doing research and tries to break it down as simply as possible.
+I’m not a medical professional, just a guy that enjoys doing research and tries to break it down as simply as possible.